justinsisley/mercenary/readme.md

 ## Production

-While Mercenary does a lot to optimize the development experience, it also does a lot of heavy lifting to make deployment a breeze.
+While mercenary does a lot to optimize the development experience, it also does a lot of heavy lifting to make deployment a breeze.

 To run a local production build, just run `npm run prod`.
 This will use webpack to produce a directory of optimized static assets, and will run your Express.js server in production mode.